movementlabsxyz/MIP/MD/md-3/asychronous-upgrades-problem.md

 If you attempt to account for this by creating minimum stake requirements for a new fork, you will reintroduce the Asynchronous Upgrades Problem for some partitions of the network.

-You may attempt to account for this by discounting the rewards for Fork B for as long as it is not the heaviest staked fork, i.e., $W_B < W_A$.
+You may attempt to account for this by discounting the rewards for Fork B for as long as it is not the heaviest staked fork, i.e., $W_B < \max W$ where $W$ is the set of stake weights of all forks at their tip. .
 However, you must reconsider the Fork Creation problem to ensure it is only $U_{B, s}$, i.e., extrinsic utility, that rationalizes the continued existence of Fork B. In other words, you must ensure there are no short-term payoffs for creating a spurious fork within the reward system itself.

 A safer, however, to handle the Fork Stake problem generally is to simply create new coins a Fork Points.
 This would likely however require a rewrite and rearchitecting of the MCR contracts, as this is a difficult feature to implement in ETH.